-I must thank my father-in-law who passed this lovely, old family recipe along to me.
+I must thank my father-in-law who passed this lovely, old family recipe of Mailaenderli along to me.
 Typed on a piece of paper, he highlighted his top four holiday cookie recipes for me.
 Well, here we have the winner.
 The typical Swiss finish on the cookie is before baking, paint on egg yolk and sprinkle a bit of sugar on each cookie.
 Simple, easy, traditional.

 After re-working with this cookie dough for these Mailaenderli the past holiday season, I’ve decided that these are the perfect holiday cookies.
 The dough is so soft and buttery, so nice to roll out and work with on cutting different shapes and figures.
 They bake fast, and they hold up and last.
 The taste is very delicate and light.
 It’s not overly sweet, nor under sweet.
 I worked with a Martha Steward basic icing recipe.
 It consisted of powder sugar, egg whites and a bit of water.
 Simple and stored very well for a few days w/ out separation.
 If you’d like to make alternative colors, just make small batches at a time separately.
 For example, I worked with natural vegan dye for the colors.
 So, I mixed a small batch of the yellow, pink, and so on.
 My color choices were limited since I went with natural, plant based colors.
 But, it was enough for me.
 Give this cookie a try over the next holiday…Valentines, Easter, 4th of July, or the next Christmas

 - 3 medium eggs

 - 1 tsp baking powder

 - Once dough is worked together either by hand or by mixer, lay out on a floured surface.